Comic Relief: Red nose

-The most prominent symbol of Comic Relief is a plastic/foam "red nose", which is given in various supermarkets and charity shops such as Oxfam in exchange for a donation to the charity and to make others laugh.
+The most prominent symbol of Comic Relief is a "red nose", which is given in various supermarkets and charity shops such as Oxfam in exchange for a donation to the charity and to make others laugh.
 People are encouraged to wear the noses on Red Nose Day to help raise awareness of the charity.
 The design of the nose has been changed each year, beginning with a fairly plain one, which later grew arms, turned into a tomato and even changed colour.
 This regular re-design was in part to stop people from re-using previous years designs, and having to buy the latest version, as for example some people may re-use the same Poppy, repeatedly, rather than buying a new one each year.
 In 2007, the red nose was made of foam; this was to facilitate the "growing" of the nose (by rolling it in the user's hands) to keep in line with that year's tagline, The Big One (see the table below).
 Larger noses are also available and are designed to be attached to the fronts of cars, buildings and, in 2009, a 6 m diameter inflatable nose was attached to the DFDS Seaways cruiseferry King of Scandinavia.
 However, the nose's material used for buildings was classed as a fire hazard and was banned from the Comic Relief Does Fame Academy shows.

 Chronology of noses

-As of 2019, Comic Relief has sold 50 different red noses over 17 Red Nose Days.
+As of 2019, Comic Relief has sold 50 different red noses over 19 Red Nose Days.
+In 1988, It started with one nose.
 Two noses were available for the 1995 event.
 Three noses per event were available from 2009 to 2013.
 In 2015, nine noses were released, and in 2017, there were 10 different noses available—for both these years, this included a rare collector's nose.
 For 2019, 11 different noses were available to buy, including "rare" and "ultra-rare" noses.
 Ten different plastic-free noses were available for Red Nose Day 2021.
+In 2022, There were 8 noses.
+In 2023, It went back to only one.
+In 2024, there were four plastic noses, including the golden "rare" nose.
+In 2025, 6 noses were made to celebrate the 40th anniversary of Red Nose Day.
+4 noses from past Comic Relief campaigns (1988, 1991, 2009 and 2013) to celebrate 4 decades of Comic Relief, alongside a cupcake nose exclusive to the collector’s pack, and a rare ruby red nose.
+All noses also returned to their foam design for the first time since 2019.